Specialty Cryogenic Tanks

-Led by our Siphon 100 Bulk Storage Tank design, our specialty bulk tanks are engineered for peak performance in a target application.
+Led by our Siphon 100® and Siphon Zero designs, our specialty cryogenic tanks are engineered for peak performance with maximum reliability and longevity.

 The ChillZilla® Bulk LN2 Liquid Supply System is engineered to provide consistent liquid nitrogen for optimum equipment performance.
 The ChillZilla system incorporates an insulation baffle to inhibit the mixing of fresh liquid from a trailer load delivery with the liquid supply to the freezer for better liquid supply stability during the refill.
 Ideally suited for Individually Quick Frozen (IQF), immersion freezers and cryobiological storage freezers, the ChillZilla LN2 system features a Dynamic Pressure Builder™ for precise saturated liquid supply to the freezer regardless of the LN2 liquid level.